nuoran7607-science/doscenes-challenge-TJNU-PRCV-track2/README.md

-# doScenes Challenge — Track 2/3: Instructed Trajectory Prediction and Ablation
+# doScenes Challenge — Track 2: Language + History

-Solution for [doScenes Instructed Driving Challenge](https://mi3-lab.github.io/doScenes_challenge) Track 2 (Language + History → Future Trajectory).
+This repository contains the solution for the [doScenes Instructed Driving Challenge](https://mi3-lab.github.io/doScenes_challenge) **Track 2 (Language + History → Future Trajectory)**.

+The goal of this track is to predict the ego-vehicle's future trajectory (next 6 seconds) using only 2 seconds of historical trajectory and a natural language instruction, without any visual input.

 ## Project Structure